JadedSieger/Nerissa-RavenBOT-aoi.js/README.md

 # Nerissa RavenBOT, Aoi.js

 ## Nerissa RavenBOT is created by SimpCast Productions.
-As a younger sister Bot to Kei Shirogane, she offers more flexibility and features.
+As a younger sister bot to Kei Shirogane, she offers more flexibility and features.

 # Installation